-The Complainant asserts that the Respondent is not identified in the Whois database as the disputed domain name, is not related in any way with the Complainant and the Complainant does not carry out any activity for, nor has any business with the Respondent.
+The Complainant asserts that the Respondent is not known as the disputed domain name in the "Whois" database, and is not related in any way to the Complainant.
+The Complainant does not carry out any activity for, nor has any business with the Respondent.

-Neither license nor authorization has been granted to the Respondent to make any use of the Complainant's trademark, or apply for registration of the disputed domain name.
-The disputed domain name resolves to an inactive page.
+Neither license nor authorization has been granted to the Respondent to make any use of the Complainant's trademark or apply for registration of the disputed domain name by the Complainant.

-The Complainant contends that the Respondent did not use the disputed domain name, and this confirms that Respondent has no demonstrable plan to use the disputed domain name.
+The Complainant contends that the Respondent did not use the disputed domain name, and non-use confirms that the Respondent has no demonstrable plan to use the disputed domain name and does not have any legitimate interest in respect of the disputed domain name.